dshean/demcoreg/README.md

 ### Building from Latest Source (recommended)
 1. Assuming you have working Python3 install with GDAL and NumPy, install [`pygeotools`](https://github.com/dshean/pygeotools)
 1. Clone the `demcoreg` repository: `git clone https://github.com/dshean/demcoreg.git`
-2. Perform developer install with pip: `pip install -e demcoreg`
+1. Perform developer install with pip: `pip install -e demcoreg`
-    - *The -e flag ("editable mode", setuptools "develop mode") will allow you to modify source code and immediately see changes.*
+    - *The -e flag ("editable mode", setuptools "develop mode") will allow you to modify source code and immediately see changes.
+Useful if you need to make minor tweaks or bugfixes (please submit a Pull Request!)*
-3. Optionally, append the demcoreg subdirectory containing scripts to your PATH: `export PATH=${PATH}:$PWD/demcoreg/demcoreg` (replacing `$PWD` with the absolute path to the cloned demcoreg repository)
+1. Optionally, append the demcoreg subdirectory containing scripts to your PATH: `export PATH=${PATH}:$PWD/demcoreg/demcoreg` (replacing `$PWD` with the absolute path to the cloned demcoreg repository)
     - *To make this permanent, add that line to your shell config file (e.g., ~/.bashrc).*

 ### Simple install with PyPI